andrewkkchan/mcp_fivetran/README.md

 # MCP Five Tran

-An MCP (Model Context Protocol) server implementation for Fivetran user management.
-This tool allows AI assistants to invite new users to a Fivetran account through a simple API interface.
+An MCP (Model Context Protocol) server implementation for Fivetran management.
+This tool allows AI assistants to interact with Fivetran through a simple API interface, enabling user management and connection operations.

 ## Description

-MCP Five Tran provides a seamless way for AI assistants to interact with the Fivetran API to invite new users to your Fivetran account.
-It leverages the Model Context Protocol to create a standardized interface for AI systems to perform this specific task.
+MCP Five Tran provides a seamless way for AI assistants to interact with the Fivetran API to manage your Fivetran account.
+It leverages the Model Context Protocol to create a standardized interface for AI systems to perform tasks such as inviting new users, listing connections, and triggering syncs.

 ## Requirements

-- Python 3.12
+- Python 3.12.8 or higher
-- uv (Python dependency management)
 - Fivetran account with API access
 - Valid Fivetran API authentication token